smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 1. Azure AD tenant

-   In order to implement the Hybrid Identity model, Contoso will create an Azure AD tenant and purchase licenses Enterprise Mobility + Security E5 licenses for its users.
+   In order to implement the hybrid identity model, Contoso will create an Azure AD tenant and purchase licenses Enterprise Mobility + Security E5 licenses for its users.
 To account for the integration and single sign-on requirements, Contoso will also leverage its ownership of a publicly routable DNS domain name and assign it as a verified, custom DNS domain name to the newly provisioned Azure AD tenant.

 1. Active Directory configuration